raisedadead/Brewfile/README.md

 ## License

-CC0 © 2017 Mrugesh Mohapatra
+The Unlicense © 2017 Mrugesh Mohapatra